hybridgroup/gophercon-2023/README.md

 Ready to try this out?
 Go to [./sensor/arduino/](./sensor/arduino/) to get started.

-### Gopherdrone
+### Gopherdrones

+#### DJI Tello

-We have three DJI Tello drones for your Go-powered flying activities:
+We have three DJI Tello drones for your Go-powered flying activities.

 In additional to these drones to be to be coded/flown, we also have Dualshock3-clone controllers for flight control.
 Post your awesome videos using hashtag #gophercon

 Want to get airborne?
 Go to [./drone/tello/](./drone/tello/).

+#### Parrot Minidrones

+We have two Parrot Minidrones you can fly with Go code to control them using their built-in Bluetooth API.

+Post in-flight videos using hashtag #gophercon

+Ready for takeoff?
+Go to [./drone/minidrone/](./drone/minidrone/).

 ### Gopherbot